Genital Warts (Human Papillomavirus)Skip to the navigation

 - Cryotherapy may be done when genital warts are visible and bothersome and are growing in a small area.
 Repeat treatments may be needed to remove all wart tissue.

 - The success of surgery is related to the number of warts.
-The success rate is higher and additional treatments are less likely to be required when surgery is performed on fewer and smaller warts.
+The success rate is higher and additional treatments are less likely to be needed when surgery is done on fewer and smaller warts.
 But surgery is less likely to be needed for a few small areas of warts.
 Surgery may require anesthesia.

 - Small areas of warts can be quickly treated with removal methods, such as cryotherapy or surgical excision.